The National Weather Service estimates that 25 million lightning strikes occur in the U.S. annually, and many of these strikes damage homes.

 - Ground terminations: Metal rods driven into the earth to guide the lightning current to the ground.

-Whether you need a professionally designed and installed lightning protection system certainly depends on many factors, including where you live, says LPI.
+According to the LPI, whether you need a professionally designed and installed lightning protection system certainly depends on many factors, including where you live.
 For example, a homeowner in a lower-risk region like Alaska may need one less than a homeowner in Florida.

-There’s no way to completely prevent lightning.
-However, by taking these steps you can better protect your home and yourself from getting hit by lightning.
+There’s no way to completely protect yourself and your home from lightning.
+However, by taking these steps, you can better protect your property and your family from getting hit by lightning.